TicketSwap/python-bootcamp/README.md

 $ python --version
 ```

 If you get an error message, you need to install Python.

-If you already have Python installed, but it is not version 3.9 or higher you should skip to the section called: "Updating Python".
+> [!WARNING]
+> If you already have python installed and it's version 3.9 or higher, you should be fine.
+You can skip to the section Making sure you have git installed If you have an older version of Python installed, you can either update your Python version or create a new environment with Python 3.9 or higher.
+You can also install Anaconda and use it to manage your Python environments as well but remove any python references from your `.zshrc` files first.
+For managing multiple Python environments without Anaconda, I suggest reading the following [Medium article](https://medium.com/macoclock/how-to-install-and-manage-multiple-python-versions-on-macos-ca01a5e398d4).

 ## Downloading Anaconda